-Surrounded by the natural beauty of Sedona's red rocks, Oak Creek meanders through Red Rock State Park and provides visitors the opportunity to experience nature along a five-mile network of trails.
+Currounded by the natural beauty Of Sedona's red rocks, Oak Creek meanders through Red Rock State Park and provides visitors the opportunity to experience nature along a five-mile network of trails.

 The park, a center for environmental education, offers information and programs about scenic northern Arizona, including guided geology hikes, bird walks, and moonlight hikes with knowledgeable park staff or volunteers.
 The park is also included in the Lower Oak Creek Important Bird Area, and is home to species like the common black hawk, wood duck, yellow-breasted chat, blue grosbeak, and common merganser.

 A guided nature walk is offered seven days a week at 10 a.m.
 The hike moves to 9 a.m. during June, July, and August.
 The park also hosts monthly special events including lectures and moonlight hikes (seasonally).
-The visitor center is a great place to start your exploration with hands-on exhibits.
+The visitor center is a great place to start your exploration with handson exhibits.
 Pets are not allowed at Red Rock State Park.

+The park is open daily from 8 a.m. to 5 p.m. with extended summer hours, and the park's visitor center is open daily from 9 a.m. to 4:30 p.m.
 Please check AZStateParks.com before your visit.
 The park is located at 4050 Red Rock Loop Rd., Sedona, AZ 86336; (928) 282-6907.